 Project Bridge is an independently facilitated project to co-produce innovative solutions to challenges identified by our communities.
 It brings together partners from diverse backgrounds on an equal footing - including the voluntary, community and social enterprise sector (VCSE), the council, Portsmouth Clinical Commissioning Group (CCG), the local NHS hospital trust and any other interested parties.

-Project Bridge has already redesigned our sitting service for unpaid carers which is expected to save the system £100,000 per year and allowing a more person-centred approach.
+Project Bridge has already redesigned our sitting service for unpaid carers.
 When redesigning the service we heard about the human cost of unreliable sitting services - in one instance a carer missed their chemotherapy appointment.
 Since the redesign we've heard wonderful stories, including a very serendipitous matching of a lady who loves getting her nails done with a retired beautician looking to give back to the community.

 Project Bridge has also looked at volunteering, getting people home from hospital quicker, rough sleeping and childhood obesity.